 2. The Art Institute of Chicago (111 South Michigan Avenue) – One of my favorite museums.
 It is the museum with the two lions out front.
 The special exhibits are always changing, so it never gets boring, but the main exhibits don’t get boring either.
 Be prepared to spend all day at this one.
 For the true art lover.
 To research the price of admission, click here.

-Top 10 things to do in Chicago Loop
+Not sure what to do?
+Top 10 things to do in Downtown Chicago Loop

 Here’s my list of top things to do in Chicago while staying in the downtown Loop area.
 Some of these things are not just in the Loop area, but I feel you shouldn’t skip the experience.